 28 Days Of Black Film History

-Daily posts tracking the evolution of Black cinema from silent films to superheroes
+See all the daily posts from February tracking 100 years of Black cinema from silents to superheroes

 Credit: Courtesy of Beth Accomando